 The country’ bird record represents 60% of bird species found in Africa and 11% of the whole world.

 Uganda has 30,000 sq km of wetlands.
 The wetlands are home to over 210 species, ranging from the Shoebill and African Skimmer to the endemic Fox’s Weaver, four Papyrus endemics; the Papyrus Gonolek, Papyrus Canary, White-winged Warbler and Papyrus Yellow warbler.
-And a White winged Black Tern roost of up to 3 million individuals at Lutembe bay.
+And a White-winged Tern roost of up to 3 million individuals at Lutembe bay.

 Forest Reserves tend to be smaller and more widely scattered than other categories of protected areas.
 There are over 700 Forest Reserves, which include almost all vegetation-types in Uganda, not just forests

-A forestry policy, which placed emphasis on the role of forestry in protection of the environment, was first adopted in 1929.
+A forestry policy, which placed emphasis on the role of forestry in the protection of the environment, was first adopted in 1929.
 Forest Reserves were then established to protect environmentally sensitive mountain-catchment areas and reserves of timber and other forest products for sustained utilization.
 Reservation began in 1900, but the majority of the reserves were designated in 1932.

-Savannah varies from the remote, semi-dessert, dry thorn-scrub region of Karamoja in the North-east, to the richer fertile savanna of the western Rift valley.
+Savannah varies from the remote, semi-desert, dry thorn-scrub region of Karamoja in the North-east, to the richer fertile savanna of the western Rift valley.